 - Flight information screens display important information about your time at the airport including the location of check-in counters, flight departure gate numbers and boarding times.

-- Gold Ambassador volunteers are easily recognisable by their bright gold jackets and are happy to answer any question you may have.
-The Gold Ambassadors are located throughout our terminals and at the following stations at T1 and T2.
+- Ambassador volunteers are easily recognisable by their blue jackets and are happy to answer any question you may have.
+The Ambassadors are located throughout our terminals.

 - Baby change rooms and parent facilities are located throughout our terminals both before and after you pass the bag security screening points.
 Our facilities provide change tables, nursing areas, and each change room is fitted with a microwave oven for the convenient heating of food and formula.

 - Children’s play areas are available at our International Terminal before and after the bag security screening points.